datacarpentry/sql-ecology-lesson/_episodes/00-sql-introduction.md

 we downloaded earlier.
 Close the currently open database (**File > Close Database**) and then follow these instructions:

-1. Start a New Database
+1. Start a new database:
-    - Click on the **New Database** icon or select **File >> New Database**
+    - Click on the **New Database** icon or select **File >> New Database...**
     - Assign a name to the new database, choose the folder where you'd like to save it, and click **Save**.
 This creates the database in the selected folder.
-2. Choose Start the import **Database -> Import**
-3. We will be importing tables and not creating tables from scratch, so click **Cancel** to edit out of the next pop-up window.
+2. Click **Cancel** to close the next pop-up window (titled **Edit table definition**), since we will be importing tables and not creating tables from scratch.
-4. Select **File > Import > Table from CSV file...** Choose surveys.csv from the data folder we downloaded and click **Open**.
+3. Select **File >> Import >> Table from CSV file...**
+4. Choose `surveys.csv` from the data folder we downloaded and click **Open**.
 5. Give the table a name that matches the file name or use the default.
-6. If the first row has column headings, be sure to check the box next to "Column names in first line."
+6. If the first row has column headings, be sure to check the box next to "Column names in first line".
 7. Be sure the field separator and quotation options are correct.
-If you're not sure which options are correct, test some of the options and until the preview at the bottom of the window looks right.
+If you're not sure which options are correct, test some of the options until the preview at the bottom of the window looks right.
-8. Click **OK**
+8. Click **OK**.
 9. Back on the Database Structure tab, you should now see the table listed.
-Right click on the table name and choose **Modify Table**, or click on the **Modify Table** just under the tabs and above the table.
+Right click on the table name and choose **Modify Table**, or click on the **Modify Table** button just under the tabs and above the table list.
+10. Click **Save** if asked to save all pending changes.
-10. In the center panel of the windown you'll see, set the data types for each field using the suggestions in the table below (this includes fields from `plots` and `species` tables also):
+11. In the center panel of the window that appears, set the data types for each field using the suggestions in the table below (this includes fields from the `plots` and `species` tables also):

 | Field             | Data Type      | Motivation                                                                       | Table(s)          |
 |-------------------|:---------------|----------------------------------------------------------------------------------|-------------------|